-The world governing body of basketball has released the fines and suspensions the players, coaches, and officials will serve after the infamous game scuffle that took place last July 2
+FIBA has released the fines and suspensions that players, coaches, and officials will serve after the infamous scuffle between the Philippines and Australia

 FIBA has released today the sanctions that will be handed to the Philippines and Australia following the investigation into the bench-clearing brawl that occurred during the Gilas Pilipinas and Australia Boomers qualifying game on July 2.